jchesterpivotal/concourse-build-resource/README.md

 * If your pipeline is public, but the jobs are not public, the resource will not be able to fetch event logs.
 It will be able to fetch most other data, however.

+**This software is not commercially supported by Pivotal**.
+It's my own side-project.

 ### About this document

 If you are reading the document on master, you will often see features described that are not in a release version.